 Due to the advanced nature of this adaptive device, please consult one of our mobility consultants or your local CDRS for fit and assessment.

-The V-Grip adaptive steering device from Sure-Grip is designed to assist a driver with moderate grip strength in steering their vehicle.
-Similar to a Single-Pin, except for the integrated guard.
-The guard is to help keep a driver’s hand from slipping off the steering device.
+The V-Grip adaptive steering device from Sure-Grip is designed to assist drivers with moderate grip strength when steering their vehicles.
+It is similar to a Single-Pin, except for the integrated guard.
+The guard helps keep a driver’s hand from slipping off the steering device.
 It is equipped with a quick-release button for easy removal.

 Due to the advanced nature of this adaptive device, please consult one of our mobility consultants or your local CDRS for fit and assessment.

 The Palm-Grip adaptive steering device from Sure-Grip is an alternative to the tri-pin steering device.
-It is used to assist drivers who do not require wrist support but have low grip strength to steer their vehicles.
+It assists drivers without wrist support but with low grip strength in steering their vehicles.
 It is equipped with a quick-release button for easy removal.

 Due to the advanced nature of this adaptive device, please consult one of our mobility consultants or your local CDRS for fit and assessment.

-If you use hand controls or other handicapped driving aids to operate your car, truck, van, or SUV, do you find operating your vehicle’s secondary controls difficult? (turn signals, horn, wipers, etcetera.)
+If you use hand controls or other handicapped driving aids to operate your car, truck, van, or SUV, do you find operating your vehicle’s secondary controls difficult?
+(For example, turn signals, horns, wipers, etcetera.)
 We have the solution!

 Today, many manufacturers, like Veigel and Sure-Grip, provide a solution to the problem called multi-function electronic hand controls.
 These secondary adaptive driving controls allow the driver to operate the mechanical aspects of their adaptive equipment and incorporate the ability electronically to safely and easily operate their vehicle’s secondary controls.

 These adaptive controls integrate directly into your vehicle’s current design and can even be wireless in some cases.
-Several adaptive secondary control devices are available, some that can attach directly to mechanical hand controls or steering wheels.
-To learn more or check if secondary driving controls are right for you and your vehicle, contact one of our mobility consultants or your CDRS.
+Several adaptive secondary control devices are available, some of which can attach directly to mechanical hand controls or steering wheels.
+To learn more or check if secondary driving controls are proper for you and your vehicle, contact one of our mobility consultants or your CDRS.

-An AVQ is a switch that provides audio and visual feedback on your vehicle’s secondary switch selection.
+An AVQ switch provides audio and visual feedback on your vehicle’s secondary switch selection.
 Once activated, the system scans your programmed functions.
-When an audio or visual indicator queues the function you wish, simply push the button again to activate the selection.
+When an audio or visual indicator queues your desired function, push the button again to activate the selection.

 The Sure Grip Sure-Switch is a four-button secondary feature control switch for your car, truck, van, or SUV that attaches to the handle of your mechanical driving hand controls.
 It controls various secondary driving functions while your hands remain in contact with your primary driving controls.

-Sure-Switch can be programmed to control headlights, turn signals, hazard flashers, and horns.
-A second Sure-Switch can be added to control additional features like your wipers.
+The Sure-Switch can be programmed to control headlights, turn signals, hazard flashers, and horns.
+A second Sure-Switch can be added to control additional features, such as wipers.

-The Sure-Grip UH360 is one of the newest Bluetooth programmable spinner knobs.
+The Sure-Grip UH360 is one of the newest Bluetooth-programmable steering wheel spinner knobs.
 This unit is fully customizable with up to ten secondary functions using a combination of pushbuttons & joystick controls.
-It allows you to keep your hands on the wheel while controlling its functionality.
+It lets you keep your hands on the wheel while controlling its functionality.

-The Sure-Grip EZ Spin RF360 is also a six-button wireless ergonomic spinner knob that is fully customizable to allow for any variation of secondary driving control operations while your hands remain on the steering wheel.
+The Sure-Grip EZ Spin RF360 is also a six-button wireless ergonomic spinner knob that is fully customizable to allow for any variation of secondary driving control operations.
+At the same time, your hands remain on the steering wheel.
 The EZ Spin utilizes your vehicle’s Bluetooth capability to communicate with the control module.

 The Sure-Grip Remote Button is exactly as it sounds.
 This adaptive switch uses colorful 1-inch buttons to operate your vehicle’s secondary functions.
 The number of buttons and layout are customizable to your needs.
 The system operates using your vehicle’s Bluetooth system.